'We are at war' says Spain of its coronavirus efforts, seeking extended state of emergency

 An extension would need to be approved by parliament but that is guaranteed after the main opposition party, the conservative People’s Party, said it would support it, giving enough votes to Sanchez’s Socialist Party and its far-left government coalition partner Unidas Podemos.

 Sanchez said he hoped all parties would support the extension.
-It would be the first time in Spain’s four-decade democracy that a state of emergency would be prolonged. [nL8N2BF0EM]
+It would be the first time in Spain’s four-decade democracy that a state of emergency would be prolonged.

 Parliament has a scheduled plenary session on Wednesday.